WilliamRagstad/gsh/libgsh/README.md

-# gsh lib
+# libgsh

-The **gsh lib** is a foundational library for building server applications that interact seamlessly with the **gsh** client.
+This is a foundational library for building server applications that interact seamlessly with the **gsh** client.
 It provides essential tools and abstractions to enable efficient communication, data handling, and graphical interface integration between the server and the **gsh** graphical shell.

 ## Build a Server